Normally when a

 Wait (ms) and

-This tutorial explains how to implement timing structures in LabVIEW and helps you visualize how loop time affects number of iterations of a loop.
+This tutorial explains how to implement timing structures in LabVIEW and helps to visualize how loop time affects number of iterations of a loop.
 Before completing this tutorial, it may be helpful to review information on

 Introduction to LabVIEW getting started material.